tonywhatever/deb_build4skippy/Debian-Recipe.md

 and very shortly after you should find two new deb-binaries in the parent-directory of skippy-xd-master.
 (Any warning about debian/changelog can be safely ignored, it's OK)

-You can now install them.
+You can now install them for example with:
 ```
 sudo gdebi skippy-xd_0.8.0-2_amd64.deb
 ```